Zonal vs. Nodal Pricing: An Analysis of Different Pricing Rules in the German Day-Ahead Market: Results

-After redispatch, the national configuration with minimum cost redispatch has 2.5\% higher costs than the nodal model, and 13.65\% higher costs with minimum volume redispatch.
+After redispatch, the national configuration has 5.90\% higher costs than the nodal model.
 Note that we assume that all generators can be redispatched in our model, such that redispatch costs in reality might be higher.
-In comparison, the average daily redispatch costs in Germany between 2020 and 2022 amount to roughly kEUR 7,200 \citep{Bundesnetzagentur.2022}.
-The average daily redispatch costs in Germany in 2022 were even at around kEUR 11,600, having increased by almost 100\% compared to 2021.
-We assume zero redispatch for a nodal system that satisfies $\Psi^{DC}$, although in practice there will always be some minimal level of redispatch due to changing weather conditions and the simplified representation of network flows in the DCOPF. {At first sight, it might be curious that redispatch costs can even increase with additional zones. \ref{app:example-redispatch} provides a simplified example to explain how this can happen. }
+Also, in our zonal market clearing problem, we do not consider critical elements within zones and assume that the demand is inelastic and must be fully satisfied in any feasible allocation.
+In comparison, the average daily redispatch costs in Germany between 2020 and 2022 amount to roughly kEUR 7,200 \citep{Bundesnetzagentur.2022}.\footnote{These costs include power- and voltage-related measures, countertrading and redispatch test procedures.} The average daily redispatch costs in Germany in 2022 were even at around kEUR 11,600, having increased by almost 100\% compared to 2021.
+We assume zero redispatch for a nodal system that satisfies $\Psi^{DC}$, although in practice a post-processing step is required to ensure that the DCOPF solution is ACOPF-feasible \citep{taheri2024acfeasibility}.
+In the US, this post-processing depends on the ISO and involves using an ACOPF model to adjust the DCOPF solution, accounting for real power losses, voltage magnitudes, and reactive power needs \citep{caiso2024operating}.